taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 Sing along to the chorus while dancing like a cuttlefish!
 Lyrics are followed by \[dance instructions in brackets\].

+"W" eyes
-"W" eyes \[hold up 3 fingers on each hand, place hands on the side of your face\]
+\[hold up 3 fingers on each hand, place hands on the side of your face\]
-lookin' side to side, \[turn head side to side\]
+lookin' side to side,
+\[turn head side to side\]
-squish to the front when the shrimp's on the run. \[move hands forward, in front of your real eyes\]
+squish to the front when the shrimp's on the run.
+\[move hands forward, in front of your real eyes\]

-A morpheus tangle,
+A morpheus tangle, got eight arms to wrangle.
-got eight arms to wrangle. \[hold up 4 fingers in each hand and wiggle both hands in front of your mouth\]
+\[hold up 4 fingers in each hand and wiggle both hands in front of your mouth\]
-No spine but masterminds of foolin' your sight. \[wiggle your body like a cuttlefish!\]
+No spine but masterminds of foolin' your sight.
+\[wiggle your body while covering your eyes\]

 ### Mind Shape